Tipping Point Australia: Quickfire

-In the Quickfire round, contestants are given 30 seconds to answer as many questions as they can.
+In the Quickfire round, contestants are given 30 seconds (as opposed to 45 seconds in the UK version) to answer as many questions as they can.
 The amount of questions they get right are turned into counters that they can put into the machine to try and win cash.
-The contestant with the least amount of money in their bank at the end of the round is eliminated.
+In this round, the leader at the end of the Bank Builder round decides who will play first.
+In the event of a tie for first place, the contestant who answered the first question correctly out of the two is given priority.
+The contestant with the lowest amount of money in their bank at the end of this round is eliminated.